LORDS-001/Simple-Calculator/README.md

 ---
-> Built with ❤️ by Daniel Adedokun
+> Built by Daniel Adedokun